kairav/ICSE-2012-Spy-Runtime/README.md

 # ICSE-2012-Spy-Runtime

 This repository contains information related to the tool Spy@Runtime presented at International Conference on Software Engineering, 2012.
-The tool was originally presented in http://dl.acm.org/citation.cfm?id=2337430.
+The tool was originally presented in <a href="http://dl.acm.org/citation.cfm?id=2337430">this paper</a>

 This repository is not the original repository for this tool.
 Here are some links to the original project: